valkyrie-max/valkyrie-max/README.md

 ### About me

-I've always been proud of my determination and ability to meet any challenge head on. ᕕ( ᐛ )ᕗ
+I've always been proud of my determination and ability to meet any challenge head on.

 I am highly eager to learn new things, receive feeback and criticism, and improve my coding skills and abilities.